 Own continues to help companies in highly regulated industries, such as Financial Services and Consumer Goods, grow on the Salesforce platform while ensuring their data is properly protected.
-We are proud to offer more value to customers with Own Secure for Shield, the User Interface for Salesforce Field Audit Trial.
+We are proud to offer more value to customers with Own Secure, the User Interface for Salesforce Field Audit Trail.

-Before we dive into Secure for Shield's History Retention Policy Manager feature, let's take a step back and provide some context on the importance of Field Audit Trail.
+Before we dive into Secure's History Retention Policy Manager feature, let's take a step back and provide some context on the importance of Field Audit Trail.

 What is Salesforce Field Audit Trail?